 Photography With Poor Eyesight Volume 2 ...
 Nov 2010

-My previous article has now been archived on Way Back Machine.
+My previous article archived on Internet Way Back Machine.

 Although I enjoy photography as a hobby, I only have very limited vision.

 This is as follows:

 Only a small percentage of normal eyesight.
 This small percentage of sight is fuzzy.
 I have no color vision.
 (I see things like you would see them on a black and white T.V.).
 I also need to have favorable lighting in order to do things such as read.
 This does not necessarily mean bright lighting, e.g. I can see very little in strong sunlight.